 - Drain and rinse the almonds.
 Add the almonds ½ cup of water, and all of the other ingredients to a high-speed blender.
 Blend until mostly smooth.
 (Ricotta should not be quite as silky smooth as other vegan cheeses.)

 - Taste and adjust seasonings if necessary.
-If you want a thinner consistency, add more water, 1 tbsp at a time, and blend until the right consistency is reached.
+If you want a thinner consistency, add more water, 1 tablespoon at a time, and blend until the right consistency is reached.

 - Serve and enjoy right away!
 Or store in an airtight container for up to a week in the refrigerator or 3 months in the freezer.

-- If you prefer a slightly smoother consistency, try adding 2 to 3 tbsp of unsweetened, plant-based yogurt.
+- If you prefer a slightly smoother consistency, try adding 2 to 3 tablespoon of unsweetened, plant-based yogurt.

 - For info on substitutions, check the blog post above.